gernest/talk/diversity.md

 projects.[utron](https://github.com/gernest/utron) is one of my creation , I love the way I was able to compose it with Golang, it is beautiful.

-## QN 2: Can you briefly tell us about how you got to learn and use Golang
+## Qn 2: Can you briefly tell us about how you got to learn and use Golang

 __ANSWER__: